alex-kalanis/kw_tree/README.md

 # kw_tree

 Tree of files and directories.
-Load it for futher usage.
+Access them from the specified path.

 ## PHP Installation